osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 ### Update system components

-Complete the following procedure to update the system components, for example by adding or removing components.
+Complete the following procedure to update the system components, for example by adding or deleting components.

 1. Using any text editor, create a file that contains the current system components configuration.
 For information on how to retrieve the system components configuration, see [REST URLs](#rest-urls).
-2. Remove or add components as you need.
+2. Delete or add components as you need.

-    **Note:** You cannot remove the OmfEgress component.
+    **Note:** You cannot delete the OmfEgress component.

 3. Save the file, for example as *UpdateComponents.json*
 4. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/system/components`